gpnlab/Privilege-Recognition-Task/README.md

 #### Updating the game
 1. press 'cmd' + 'space'
 2. Type terminal and enter
+3. Delete everything in the build folder
-3. in the terminal, enter the following:
+4. in the terminal, enter the following:
 ```bash
 cd Privilege-Recognition-Task
 git pull